WarlockW/uer/Pretrain-models-with-different-encoders-and-targets.md

                     --embedding word_pos --remove_embedding_layernorm \
                     --encoder transformer --mask causal --layernorm_positioning pre --target lm
 ```
 The corpus format of GPT-2 is the identical with GPT and RoBERTa.
 Notice that the encoder of GPT-2 is different from the encoder of GPT.
-The layer normalization is moved to the input of each sub-block and an additional layer normalization is added after the final self-attention block.
+The layer normalization is moved to the input of each sub-block (*--layernorm_positioning pre*) and an additional layer normalization is added after the final block.
+The layer normalization after embedding layer should be removed (*--remove_embedding_layernorm*).

 #### ELMo
 The example of pre-processing and pre-training for ELMo: